GG666/Lecture/Chpater1 (C++_English).md

 ## function overloading

 C++ allows the same name to be used for two or more different functions, which is called function overloading.
-The compiler will decide which function should be called with the following cases.
+The compiler will decide which function should be called in the following cases.

 1. Those functions have different numbers of parameters.